tedneward/Azgaarnoth/Classes/Paladin.md

 Some Channel Divinity effects require saving throws.
 When you use such an effect from this class, the DC equals your paladin spell save DC.

 ### Channel Divinity: Harness Divine Power
+*3rd-level paladin feature*

-Starting at the 3rd level, you can expend a use of your Channel Divinity to fuel your spells.
-As a bonus action, you touch your holy symbol, utter a prayer, and regain one expended 1st-level spell slot.
+You can expend a use of your Channel Divinity to fuel your spells.
+As a bonus action, you touch your holy symbol, utter a prayer, and regain one expended spell slot, the level of which can be no higher than half your proficiency bonus (rounded up).
+The number of times you can use this feature is based on the level you've reached in this class: 3rd level, once; 7th level, twice; and 15th level, thrice.
+You regain all expended uses when you finish a long rest.

 ## Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

 ## Extra Attack
+*5th-level paladin feature*

-Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+You can attack twice, instead of once, whenever you take the Attack action on your turn.

 ## Aura of Protection
+*6th-level paladin feature*

-Starting at 6th level, whenever you or a friendly creature within 10 feet of you must make a saving throw, the creature gains a bonus to the saving throw equal to your Charisma modifier (with a minimum bonus of +1).
+Whenever you or a friendly creature within 10 feet of you must make a saving throw, the creature gains a bonus to the saving throw equal to your Charisma modifier (with a minimum bonus of +1).
 You must be conscious to grant this bonus.

 At 18th level, the range of this aura increases to 30 feet.

 ## Aura of Courage
+*10th-level paladin feature*

-Starting at 10th level, you and friendly creatures within 10 feet of you can't be frightened while you are conscious.
+You and friendly creatures within 10 feet of you can't be frightened while you are conscious.

 At 18th level, the range of this aura increases to 30 feet.

 ## Improved Divine Smite
+*11th-level paladin feature*

-By 11th level, you are so suffused with righteous might that all your melee weapon strikes carry divine power with them.
+You are so suffused with divine might that all your melee weapon strikes carry divine power with them.
 Whenever you hit a creature with a melee weapon, the creature takes an extra 1d8 radiant damage.

 ## Cleansing Touch
+*14th-level paladin feature*

-Beginning at 14th level, you can use your action to end one spell on yourself or on one willing creature that you touch.
+You can use your action to end one spell on yourself or on one willing creature that you touch.

 You can use this feature a number of times equal to your Charisma modifier (a minimum of once).
 You regain expended uses when you finish a long rest.

 # Paladin Spells
 The following spells listed are known (but not necessarily accessible, depending on the domain chosen) to all paladins throughout Azgaarnoth; this is not the complete list of all paladin spells, however.
-Certain oaths may have additional spells that are only known to those oath-bound paladins.
+Certain oaths may have additional spells that are only known to their members.
 Paladins can learn new spells by visiting foreign orders, uncovering new oath books in ancient ruins, and so on.
 (In other words, DM's choice about adding new paladin spells to the "known" list for a paladin, and the paladin may need to do some in-game activity or adventure to obtain them.)

 ## 1st Level
 * [bless](https://www.dndbeyond.com/spells/bless)